[Updated May 2025]

 “Sharing platters work best, filled with a variety of dips and finger foods such as sliders, nachos, chicken wings and flatbreads.
 These quick bite options create a relaxed, social dining atmosphere where people can graze while engaging in their favourite activities.
 Make sure to cater to all preferences by including vegan, vegetarian and gluten-free options.
 For example, offer sharing platters with halloumi fries, buffalo cauliflower bites or falafel with hummus.”

-Don’t be afraid to theme your food and drinks around the activities.
+Don’t be afraid to get creative and theme your food and drink offering around the activities.
 If you’re running a mini-golf venue, for example, you could create a signature cocktail named “The Hole-in-One” or serve food in creative ways like mini-golf course-themed platters.

 Adapting your offering to align with trends